baby-sal/dogtective/README.md

 # Dogtective

-The main character, a determined doberman, is on a mission to recover their beloved lost toy.\
+The main character, a determined Dogtective, is on a mission to recover a lost toy.\
-The toy has gone missing, and the dog must navigate through obstacles, dodging cars to find it.
+The toy has gone missing and Dogtective must dodge the moving cars to find it.

 ## Gameplay Mechanics:
 The main menu is controlled by mouse clicks.\
-To move the excitable dog around the screen, use the keyboard up, down, left and right keys.
+Use the keyboard arrow keys (up, down, left and right) to move Dogtective around the screen.

 ## Game demo
 Click below to see the game in action!